scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

 `better-monadic-for` is a Scala 2 compiler plugin.
 As explained in this [section](tutorials/sbt-migration.md#12---compiler-plugins), Scala 2 compiler plugins are not supported in Scala 3.
-In this case, we need to remove `better-monadic-for` and fix the code to make compile without the compiler plugin.
+In this case, we need to remove `better-monadic-for` and fix the code to make it compile without the compiler plugin.

 For `kind-projector`, which is also a Scala 2 compiler plugin, there is an equivalent scalacOption that can be added in your `scalacOptions`.